MITgcm/MITgcm/doc/contributing/contributing.rst

 as you are likely to encounter it in all sorts of different projects.

 To better understand this process, :numref:`git_setup` shows a conceptual map of the Git setup.
-Note three copies of the code: the main MITgcm repository sourcecode “upstream” (i.e., owned by the MITgcm maintainers) in the GitHub cloud, a copy of the repository “origin” owned by you, also residing in the GitHub cloud, and a local copy on your personal computer or compute cluster
+Note three copies of the code: the main MITgcm repository sourcecode “upstream” (i.e., owned by the MITgcm head developers) in the GitHub cloud, a copy of the repository “origin” owned by you, also residing in the GitHub cloud, and a local copy on your personal computer or compute cluster
 (where you intend to compile and run).
 The Git and GitHub commands to create this setup are explained more fully below.